INVESTMENT AVENUES FOR NRI’S IN INDIA

 - Mutual funds provided that amount is invested out of NRE/FCNR/NRO account or by inward remittance

 - Domestic (NRO) funds through deposits in Indian companies (including Non-Banking Finance Companies if they are registered with Reserve Bank of India) on non-repatriation basis up to 3 years subject to certain formalities to be completed by the concerned company

 - Bonds provided that amount is invested out of NRE/FCNR/NRO account or by inward remittance

 - Immovable property provided that the amount is not invested for the purchase of agricultural land, plantation property or farm house and investments are made from fresh inward remittance or existing non-resident account.

 - Bank Deposits investment in shares, units of Mutual Funds etc. are exempt from wealth tax in India

 - Interest earned on NRE and FCNR accounts is completely tax-free

 - In 1997, gift tax was abolished.
 So both the donor as well as the recipient did not have to pay any tax on the gifts received.
-Consequently people started misusing the vacuum left behind by scrapping of gift tax.
+Consequently people started misusing the vacuum left behind by the scrapping of gift tax.
 There was a widespread transfer of insincere gifts from the non-relatives.
 In order to fill up this void, Section 56 (2) (v) of Income Tax Act was passed in 2004.

 - As per Section 56 (2)(v) of the Income Tax Act , any amount exceeding Rs 25,000 obtained by a person or a Hindu Undivided Family (HUF) without any consideration from non-relative would be taxed.
-The only cases exempted were the gifts given during marriage, inheritance left behind in a will or if the payer has died.
+The only cases exempted were the gifts given during marriage, the inheritance left behind in a will or if the payer has died.